oslabs-beta/GraphQL-Gate/README.md

 ## <a name="lists"></a> Notes on Lists

-The complexity for list types is not determined by the schema, but by the varibales passed to the field as slicing arguments or by directives
+The complexity for list types can be set in the schema with the use of directives, or in the query by the varibales passed to the field as slicing arguments.

 1. Slicing arguments: lists must be bounded by one integer slicing argument in order to calculate the comlexity for the field.
 This package supports the slicing arguments `first`, `last` and `limit`.
 The complexity of the list will be the value passed as the argument to the field.